Brinkmann/FootBallEyeQ_Site/public/brand/README.md

 # Brand asset placement

-To use your official branding on the site, upload your provided assets to the deployed site's `public/brand/user/` directory.
+To use your official branding on the site, upload your provided assets to the deployed site's `public/` directory (or alternatively `public/brand/user/`).
 The homepage now checks for the following files (in order), so you can drop in the versions that best fit your palette:

 - `color_logo_transparent.svg` — preferred header wordmark on light backgrounds
 - `dark_logo_transparent.svg` — darker wordmark alternative